-2.2.2a Have any of the following activities been undertak covered in this report to enhance the effectiveness implementation at the national level?
-Tick if applicable

-Hiring of more staff

-Development of implementation tools

-Purchase of technical equipment for implementati

-Other (please specify): Drone technology and camera trap technique
+2.2.2a Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES implementation at the national level?
+Tick if applicable Hiring of more staff Development of implementation tools Purchase of technical equipment for implementation, monitoring or enforcement Other (please specify):

-2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased
+2.2.2b During the period covered in this report budget for your: Increased Stable Decreased

-Management Authority(ies) $\boxtimes$
+Management Authority(ies) ×

-Scientific Authority(ies) $\boxtimes$
+Scientific Authority(ies) ×

-Enforcement authorities $\boxtimes$
+Enforcement authorities rcement authorities

-2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your Yes No Not applicable
+2.2.2c Have you been able to use international development funding assistance to include level of implementation of your Yes No Not applicable

-Management Authority(ies)?
+Management Authority(ies)? ×

-Scientific Authority(ies)? $\square$
+Scientific Authority(ies)? ×

-Enforcement authorities? $\square$
+Enforcement authorities? ×

-2.2.2d 2d What is the respective level of priority for enhancing the effectiveness of CITES implementation the national level through the following activities?
+2.2.2d What is the respective level of priority f the national level through the following ng the effectiv veness of CITES implementation at

 Activity High Medium Low Not a Priority

-Hiring of more staff $\square$
+Hiring of more staff ×

-Development of implementation tools $\boxtimes$
+Development of implementation tools ×

-Purchase of new technical equipment for implementation, monitoring or enforcement
+Purchase of new technical equipment for implementation, monitoring or enforcement X

-e-permitting $\boxtimes$
+e-permitting X

 Other (please specify):

 2.2.2e Do you have an operational system (e. electronic database) for managing g.
 Yes Under development No

-Species information $\square$
+Species information ×

-Trade information $\square$
+Trade information ×

 Non-detriment findings $\boxtimes$